unicodeblaster/Random-User-Website/README.md

 In this task, you'll make a basic social media webpage showing info about a random user.
 You'll use HTML, CSS, and JavaScript.
 The assignment is divided into three sub-assignments of increasing difficulty, and you can choose which one to do.

+Resources
+🔥 You can use random-user-API for your own work.